Data editing and management system (Kubernetes)

 - Editing performance is key, as even marginal performance degradation may negatively impact the user experience and overall workforce productivity.

 - ArcGIS Enterprise on Kubernetes deployments can be scaled horizontally by adjusting the number of pods as well as vertically by adjusting the memory and CPU.
-Scaling is typically directed and/or reactive, as in most cases the userbase is well known and the demands on the system evolve predictably.
+Scaling is typically directed and/or reactive, as in most cases the user base is well known and the demands on the system evolve predictably.

 Automation